AnarchoBooleanism/saphnet-nixos-configs/docs/explanation.md

 port = "465"
 ```

-This file defines the main username for Instances, the timezone, various networking settings that are shared for systems in the network, and email settings for SMTP.
+This file defines the main username for Instances, authorized SSH public keys, the timezone, various networking settings that are shared for systems in the network, and email settings for SMTP.

 And this is how the values from the TOML file are imported into the NixOS configuration when listing an Instance in `flake.nix`:
 ```nix